Antiviral Medications

 - Antiviral drugs are used for selected viral infections.

-- Core action pattern is inhibition of viral reproduction and, in some therapies, support of host antiviral immune response.
+- Core action pattern is inhibition of viral reproduction at different life-cycle stages.

-- Antivirals are class-specific and virus-specific; selection depends on infection type.
+- Antivirals are class-specific and virus-specific; selection depends on infection type and treatment timing.

 - Antibiotics do not treat viral infections.